Brighton i360: Finance

 On 4 February 2025, it was announced the i360 would reopen following the purchase by Nightcap Ltd. The attraction was purchased for £150,000.
-Brighton and Hove City Council wrote off the £51 million debt as part of the sale. £32 million of this debt is still owed to the government from the council, which they will continue to pay over the following 16 years.
+Brighton and Hove City Council wrote off the £51 million debt as part of the sale.
+As of May 2025 £32 million of this debt is still owed to the government from the council, with repayments scheduled to continue over the following 16 years.

 On 8 March 2025, the i360 reopened to the public.